Finding a Potential Water Leak

 If you think your water bills are too high, or if you received a "potential leak notice" from the Water Department, you may want to check for leaks.
 Your water bill should be your lowest utility because the rates are the lowest.
 However, more water usage equals higher water bills.
 Many people are choosing to ignore notices from the Water Department about potential leaks, or just chalking a high bill up to a rate increase when they should be examining their usage.

-The national average water usage per person is about 100 gallons per day.
-At that rate, a family of four could expect to use about 1200 gallons of water per month.
+The national average water usage per person is about 1000 gallons per month.
+At that rate, a family of four could expect to use approximately 4000 gallons of water per month.
 The average water bill in Munroe Falls, per household, is 3800 gallons per month at a cost of $43.46.
 If you are currently paying $60, $80, $100 or more per month, just for water, (depending on the size of your family), you should consider checking for leaks.

 It’s best to consider your winter usage since most people tend to use more water in warmer weather, but every household is different.
 Gather your water bills, or call the water department for the information, and take a close look at your water usage.
 There is even a graph on your monthly statement that shows your monthly consumption.
 If that amount is, or has been increasing, chances or good you have a leak.